Keyboard shortcuts

 Retract authentication from a certificate

-To reverse an authentication (removing a link between a user ID and a certificate), use:
+To reverse an authentication (removing a link between a User ID and a certificate), use:

 $ sq pki link retract --cert $FINGERPRINT --userid $USERID